PureVPN Review 2019

 Overall, their Windows app is an utter nightmare to use.

-While there’s a lot to love about this VPN, there are still a few annoying issues that need to be fixed.
-That said, this doesn’t mean their service hasn’t improved over the years.
+That said, while there’s a lot to love about this VPN, there are still a few annoying issues that need to be fixed.

 To be honest, the last time I wrote on PureVPN review, I found their service to be absolutely terrible.
 However, they’ve certainly come a long way since then.

-Yes!
-Why not.
-I mean if you compare let’s say PureVPN vs IPVanish, PureVPN is not only much safer, much cheaper, but it also offers far more servers as well.
-Not to mention PureVPN’s privacy features that’s on par with other industry leaders.
+If you compare let’s say PureVPN vs IPVanish, PureVPN is not only much safer, much cheaper, but it also offers far more servers as well.
+Not to mention PureVPN’s privacy features that are on par with other industry leaders.